 Digital meters will display 3 sets of information across the screen.
-Meter model type, true reading & a reading excluding the leading zeros.
+Meter model type, true reading that includes leading & ending zeros including decimal & a shorter version of reading.
 Customers that read their own meter are to provide the true reading which includes all digits and the decimal place.
-To detect a leak, if you have continuous water flow thru the meter for more than 15 minutes, a water faucet symbol will appear below the Reading.
+To detect a leak, if you have continuous water flow thru the meter for 24 hours without one 15 minute interval of no flow, then a water faucet symbol will appear below the Reading.

-٠, Status Indicator Icon Meter functioning correctly Status Description HR-E LCD Display HR-E LCD with ORION Cellular or Fixed Network and Migratable Endpoints Firmware version 1.8 or higher required Encoder operating correctly.
+Status Indicator Icon Status Description HR-E LCD Display HR-E LCD with ORION Cellular or Fixed Network and Migratable Endpoints Firmware version 1.8 or higher required Meter functioning correctly $\bigcirc$ Encoder operating correctly.
 Continuous display on encoder as long as no other status indicators are triggered.
 Indicator status not sent to the endpoint.
-Encoder alarm Encoder removal Temperature limit exceeded (34140° F) Magnetic tamper Encoder detects reverse flow.
-Encoder alarm remains active for 35 days.
+Encoder alarm ⚠ Several potential conditions may exist, including: Encoder removal Temperature limit exceeded (34140° F) Magnetic tamper Encoder alarm remains active for 35 days.
 The alarm automatically clears after 35 days if any of the 3 conditions has not recurred.
 Encoder alarm sent to the endpoint.
-Reverse flow Reverse flow alarm remains active for 35 days.
+Reverse flow Þ Encoder detects reverse flow.
+Reverse flow alarm remains active for 35 days.
 The alarm automatically clears after 35 days if reverse flow condition has not recurred.
 Encoder detects reverse flow and sends alarm message to the endpoint.
 Suspected leak Ŧ. Encoder detects 24 hours without one 15-minute interval of no flow.
 The alarm clears automatically when a 15-minute no-flow interval occurs.
 Encoder detects suspected leak and sends alarm message to the endpoint.
 If condition clears before message is sent to the endpoint, it is not reported.
 30 day no usage × No measured flow in past 30 days.
 The alarm is automatically cleared once flow occurs.
 Encoder detects 30 days no usage and sends alarm to the endpoint.
 End of life battery indicator Indicated battery life based on pre-calculated consumption.
 Alarm activated at 19 years and does not clear.
 Encoder sends alarm to the endpoint.